jimzhan/nvim/README.md

-# nvim
+# NeoVim for Mac

-NeoVim Settings for Mac
+This is my *personal* NeoVim bundle mainly for Mac, but it also work on Linux/Unit with a little tweaks.